nasibulinaa/mipt_mag_diploma/data/for_rag/README.md

 * What is `∧i(S) · det(S∨) = ∧k−i(S∨)`

 How we calculate right result:
-- If document found, +1.
-If it also shows many wrong documents, +0;
+- If target document found, +1.
+If it also shows wrong documents or found only relative document, + 0.5;
-- If document found, but text is correct - ask with "Show needed document".
+- If document not found, but text is correct - ask with "Show needed document".
 If document is correct, +0.5;
 - Otherwise, 0.

 Max score: 5